Great music program and broad array of classes and extracurricular activities

 Programs & AdmissionsFrom the 2021 High School Directory

 A four-year academic program offering courses in humanities, mathematics, and science courses that culminate in AP coursework.
 Students that complete the Honors Academy coursework are eligible for the Advanced Regents Diploma with Honors distinction.

-In addition to studying the required music courses, students will develop their ability to perform on a musical instrument, study music theory, and enhance solo and ensemble techniques.
+In addition to studying the required music courses, students will develop their ability to perform on a musical instrument and enhance solo and ensemble techniques.

-In addition to studying the required music courses, students will develop their vocal techniques, study music theory, and enhance solo and ensemble techniques.
+In addition to studying the required music courses, students will develop their vocal techniques and enhance solo and ensemble techniques.

 Advanced Placement (AP) courses

 AP Biology, AP Psychology, AP Environmental Science, AP Drawing, AP Calculus BC, AP Physics 1, AP Statistics, AP Chemistry, AP Spanish Language and Culture, AP Chinese Language and Culture, AP U.S. Government and Politics, AP Calculus AB, AP English Language and Composition, AP Human Geography, AP United States History, AP English Literature and Composition, AP World History: Modern